What is anesthesia?

 The anesthesiologist is a doctor specializing in Anesthesiology, Resuscitation and Pain Therapy whose functions are:

-- In preoperative: assess the patient's state of health and medical history, optimize their condition and sometimes the collaboration of other specialists is necessary
+- In the preoperative: assess the patient's state of health and medical history, optimize their condition and sometimes the collaboration of other specialists is necessary

 - During the intervention: the anesthesiologist applies the most appropriate anesthetic technique to monitor the safety and well-being of the patient, by monitoring their vital signs (pulse, blood pressure, heart rate, respiration, oxygenation, temperature, etc.).
 To perform these controls properly, you need to use drugs, various materials (needles, cannulas, probes, etc.) and appliances (monitors, respirators, etc.).
 In this way he is able to detect most problems and act accordingly.